juraj-haluska/restiot/README.md

 # restIoT

 restIoT is simple web server (HTTPS only) running on embedded devices which are supported by mbed OS from ARM (Nucleo-F767ZI was used for development).
 The primary goal of this software is to expose board's functionality by REST API.
+Frontent application was developed in Angular2 and is available [here](https://github.com/spacive/restiot-front).

 ## How to run it